 6.30.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Arrays are a common place for off by one errors to manifest.
 In C, arrays are indexed starting at 0, causing the common mistake of looping from 0 to the size of the array as in:

 int foo() {